-Thanks for trying CellarDoor, the latest in a long lineage of Interactive Fiction interpreters for PalmOS devices.
-Based on the code of Fangorn's CliFrotz 1.6, CellarDoor maintains support for Z-Machine story files, while adding support for Glulx stories, as well as Z-Machine and Glulx stories wrapped in the Blorb file format (.zblorb and .gblorb files).
+Thanks for trying CellarDoor, an Interactive Fiction interpreter for PalmOS devices.
+CellarDoor supports Z-Machine (Z-Code) and Glulx game files, including those wrapped in the Blorb file format (.zblorb and .gblorb files).

-CellarDoor adds Glulx support via the Git interpreter (1.2) and uses a (rather) modified version of the CheapGlk library (0.9.0).
+CellarDoor offers Glulx support via the Git interpreter (1.2.2) and uses a (rather) modified version of the CheapGlk library (0.9.0).
 It supports JPEG and PNG graphics, if they are found in Blorb files.

-It requires a hi-res screen, OS4 or later, an expansion card and the large dynamic memory area available from OS4 onwards.
+It requires an ARM-based PalmOS device with hi-res screen, OS4 or later, an expansion card and the large dynamic memory area available from OS4 onwards.
 If your handheld does not meet these requirements, you may want to try Frobnitz, PilotFrotz or Kronos.

 CellarDoor is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
 Elements of CellarDoor (CheapGlk, Git, Frotz, PEAL) may have their own, less restrictive, licensing terms.
 Please read the documentation for these packages for more information.